- What is a business claim?

 The quotes and general conditions of sale make it possible to establish a precise framework regarding:

-- of the due date of a debt;
+- the due date of a debt;

 - protection of the company against non-payment;

-- of the recovery procedure.
+- the recovery procedure.

 Some examples of receivables